dragonflydb/documentation/docs/command-reference/lists/lmove.md

 ## Pattern: Reliable queue

-Redis is often used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
+Dragonfly can be used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
 A simple form of queue is often obtained pushing values into a list in the producer side, and waiting for this values in the consumer side using `RPOP`